faceyspacey/react-universal-component/README.md

 })
 ```

-If what you're saying to yourself is: "but how do you fetch the data on the server?" you'd be correct in having found the problem.
+If what you're saying to yourself is: "but how do you synchronously fetch the data on the server?" you'd be correct in having found the problem.
 The fact of the matter is *Async Reactor* offers no solution for server-rendering.
 So both solutions come with that caveat.
 That said, it's not a requirement that `react-universal-component` has to be used with server-rendering.
 If you wanted to use it just for it's async aspects, you could (just by leaving out both the `path` and `resolve` options).
 And therefore you could utilize the same pattern as Async Reactor.
 You just need to specify a dynamic `key` function that returns something different in each environment as shown above.

 That said, if we're still trying to achieve server-side rendering with this, there is something you can't do with `react-universal-component` that you can with `async-reactor`.
 That is in the latter you can have multiple module imports.
 In both you can have multiple async data-fetching tasks.
 However, here's the real thing: you actually shouldn't provide the `resolve` option, as on the server you will synchronously render something different than on the client (which leads to React checksum mismatches and re-rendering), since the client will have to display the `loading` component no matter what, while *all* async fetching is waited upon.
 Basically what it boils down to is rendering a `loading` component on the server and the same `loading` component on the client, and then additional async requests solely on the client.
 So, boom, you can do multiple module imports using `react-universal-component` in fact.
 You just have to forget all about synchronous rendering, and the result is you can do exactly what *Async Reactor* does.
 In fact, you can even specify `key: null` to always return the entire module, which in this case is `<Component />`.